 Explains the different levels of integration you can have between ArcGIS Server sites and ArcGIS Enterprise portals.

-The items in your portal have associated web services running on ArcGIS Server sites.
+The items in your organization have associated web services running on ArcGIS Server sites.
 How the item or service is created affects how you manage it.
 This topic explains this relationship and the rules for removing items or services from your deployment.

 Provides an overview of the types of data stores you can create with ArcGIS Data Store and how you use them.